 Boat property taxes vary by location.
 E.g., Californians are assessed 1.1% of the vessel’s current value annually.

 2. You can’t trick your partner into living on a boat.

 For some people, living on a boat is a lifelong dream, for others, not so much.
 No matter how romantic you find the notion, do not attempt to live aboard if your partner is not game.

-There are plenty of challenges: lack of space, leaks, and potentially a lot of motion.
+There are plenty of challenges: limited space, leaks, and potentially a lot of motion.
 Talk your partner into boat living and you may wake up one day to find they’ve jumped ship.

 Don’t buy a boat until you know where you’re going to keep it.
-There are some unlicensed marinas that turn a blind eye to “sneak-a-boards” but you’re really risking getting the boot at any time.
+Some marina may turn a blind eye to “sneak-a-boards” but you’re really risking getting the boot at any time.

 - Alameda, CA

 - Portland, OR

 - Sausalito, CA